 sleep,baby,safety,routine

 Many parents don’t intend to bed share with their baby, but in the middle of the night, when baby is fussy and the only thing that works to quiet him down is bringing him into bed, parents will do it.
 That’s not the only reason babies are brought into an adult bed.
 For moms, it’s easier to breastfeed while having their baby in bed.

-But bedsharing with baby is incredibly dangerous and increases the risk of Sudden Unexpected Infant Death (SUID).
+But bedsharing with a baby is incredibly dangerous and increases the risk of Sudden Unexpected Infant Death (SUID).

+sleep,baby,safety,routine